pesobreiro/customerDropoutMembership/README.md

     - The business objective is to increase the number of members and organization profits
     - piping several algorithms to improve accuracy.
 Aka hybrid approach
     -

+#

+# Other used tools

+ - [Visidata](https://www.visidata.org/) is a free, open-source tool that lets you quickly open, explore, summarize, and analyze datasets in your computer’s terminal